Kcarpenter528/Ricoh-Theta-S-Cordova/README.md

 # Ricoh-Theta-S-Cordova
-##IF YOU VALUE YOU SANITY AT ALL MAKE SURE YOUR RICOH FIRMWARE IS UP TO DATE!
+##IF YOU VALUE YOUR SANITY AT ALL MAKE SURE YOUR RICOH FIRMWARE IS UP TO DATE!
 This requires 2 Cordova Plugins: http-advanced-2 (allows us to set JSON data in a post request instead of FORM data) https://github.com/silkimen/cordova-plugin-advanced-http